nocalhost/nocalhost.github.io/docs/FAQ/default-account.md

-#### This is the first time I access the administrator website and I cannot find the register link.
-How do I log in?
+#### Why there isn't a register link?
+How to login Nocalhost Web?

+Nocalhost does not support self-registration.
-Nocalhost is not support user register by self.
+By now, Nocalhost Server(api and web) is designed using by administrtor.

-You can log in with the default administrator account email and password.
+Administrtors can sign in with the default administrator account email and password.

 The default account's Email is:
 ```